cyew3/oneVPL-intel-gpu/doc/mediasdk-man.md

 `MFX_EXTBUFF_DECODE_ERROR_REPORT` | This extended buffer is used by SDK decoders to report error information before frames get decoded.
 See the [mfxExtDecodeErrorReport](#mfxExtDecodeErrorReport) structure for more details.
 `MFX_EXTBUFF_CENC_PARAM` | This structure is used to pass decryption status report index for Common Encryption usage model.
 See the [mfxExtCencParam](#mfxExtCencParam) structure for more details.
 `MFX_EXTBUFF_TIME_CODE` | See the [mfxExtTimeCode](#mfxExtTimeCode) structure for more details.
-`MFX_HEVC_REGION_SLICE` | This extended buffer instructs HEVC encoder to encode only one region.
-The application can attach this buffer to the [mfxVideoParam](#mfxVideoParam) structure for HEVC encoding initialization.
+`MFX_EXTBUFF_HEVC_REGION` | This extended buffer specifies the region to encode.
+See the [mfxExtHEVCRegion](#mfxExtHEVCRegion) The application can attach this buffer to the mfxVideoParam structure during HEVC encoder initialization.
 `MFX_EXTBUFF_THREADS_PARAM` | See the [mfxExtThreadsParam](#mfxExtThreadsParam) structure for details.
 `MFX_EXTBUFF_PRED_WEIGHT_TABLE` | See the [mfxExtPredWeightTable](#mfxExtPredWeightTable) structure for details.
 `MFX_EXTBUFF_AVC_ROUNDING_OFFSET` | See the [mfxExtAVCRoundingOffset](#mfxExtAVCRoundingOffset) structure for details.